 Getting it Right: Teaching a Child who is Blind in Mainstream Nursery and Primary

-This course will look at how to teach and develop pre and early braille skills.
+This course looked at how to teach and develop pre and early braille skills.
 When should you start teaching early braille skills?
-The importance of a solid foundation in concept development prior to the introduction to braille will be discussed at length.
-The introduction to Braille and ways of encouraging a love of Braille reading will be examined.
-The presenters will share the strategies that they have used to teach Braille to children in the mainstream setting.
+The importance of a solid foundation in concept development prior to the introduction to braille was discussed at length.
+The introduction to Braille and ways of encouraging a love of Braille reading were examined.
+The presenters shared the strategies that they have used to teach Braille to children in the mainstream setting.

-In addition to teaching Braille, the way that the primary school curriculum can be adapted to include a child with little or no vision will be discussed and practical examples shown.
-Participants will be encouraged to share experiences from their own caseloads.
+In addition to teaching Braille, the way that the primary school curriculum can be adapted to include a child with little or no vision was discussed and practical examples shown.
+Participants were given opportunities to share experiences from their own caseloads.

 Teachers of the visually impaired, mainstream teachers, educational psychologists, support staff and parents/carers.
 Suitable for professionals working with children who are congenitally blind and those who have acquired sight loss.

 Elizabeth McCann, Teaching Fellow - Visual Impairment, University of Edinburgh & QTVI Falkirk;

 10.15 am Introducing a child who is blind to the nursery environment